Skip to main content Skip to secondary navigation

 2) Social Impact Statement: How would you contribute to social impact as a RAISE Fellow?

-RAISE Fellows have options to pursue sustained research partnerships or other partnership-focused engagements that help advance solutions to problems in our communities and society.
+RAISE Fellows have options to pursue sustained research partnerships or other (not research related) partnership-focused engagements that help advance solutions to problems in our communities and society.
+Either way, we are interested in learning about your areas of expertise.
 Please provide a brief summary of your research and scholarship and your ideas about social impact.
 (The selection committee is composed of a range of scholars and practitioners, so please avoid the use of acronyms and specific terminology that might not be clear outside your academic discipline.)

 In formulating your response, you might reflect on the following prompts, though you do not need to answer each independently: